-If you and your spouse have decided to file for a divorce in Florida, you will have a few options regarding how you choose to handle it.
+If you and your spouse have decided to file for a divorce in Florida, you will have a few options regarding handling the process.
 The easiest and least stressful option is to work towards an uncontested divorce.
 It is less expensive, more cooperative, and much faster than the second option: a contested divorce.

-An uncontested divorce means that you and your spouse will work together before filing to finalize the divorce to agree on your divorce’s significant terms.
+An uncontested divorce means that you and your spouse will work together before filing to finalize the divorce to agree on all of the essential terms of your divorce.
 You may both choose to have a divorce lawyer present or may opt to hire a neutral mediator to help you through the complicated and sometimes contentious issues that go into agreeing to the terms of a divorce.

-Whichever option you and your spouse choose, I can work with you to reach a fair and equitable outcome as efficiently as possible.
-My average time to have a couple divorced when all issues are settled is around two weeks.
+Whichever option you and your spouse choose, at Florida Divorce Law Group, we can work with you to reach a fair and equitable outcome as efficiently as possible.
+Our average time to have a couple divorced when all issues are settled is around two weeks.

 How Can I Have an Uncontested Divorce?

-To have an uncontested divorce, you and your spouse must agree to all of the pieces of your divorce.
-You and your spouse do not need to decide on everything right off the bat, only that you need to be willing to work together to agree.
-This willingness to collaborate is critical.
+In order to have an uncontested divorce, you and your spouse must agree to all of the pieces of your divorce.
+This does not mean that you both need to decide on everything right off the bat, only that you need to be willing to work together to come to an agreement.
+This willingness to collaborate is crucial.

 What Are the Benefits of a Collaborative Divorce?